Deputy Unit Director

-Daniela De Angelis is Professor of Statistical Science for Health at the University of Cambridge in the Department of Primary Care and Public Health, Deputy Director and Programme Leader at the Medical Research Council Biostatistics Unit (MRC-BSU).
+Daniela De Angelis is Professor of Statistical Science for Health at the University of Cambridge in the Department of Primary Care and Public Health, Deputy Director and Programme Leader at the Medical Research Council Biostatistics Unit (MRC-BSU), where she leads the Population Health research theme.

 To view Daniela’s recently submitted papers in arXiv, click here: Daniela De Angelis – Submitted recent papers in arXiv